Lioness walks in grass in golden light

 In October 2023, our Circle of Compassion enjoyed an online teams meeting, with almost every member attending, including our US and Belgium members.
 “It was a lovely evening,” said Born Free’s Events & Philanthropy Manager Joanne Bartholomew.
 “And how wonderful that our Co-Founders Virginia and her son Will Travers could join us – everyone was thrilled to see them!”

-Members enjoyed updates on the vital projects they had voted to fund this year, including our powerful new animation Enough is Enough, launched on 17th October 2023, narrated by our Founder Patron Dame Joanna Lumley, and calling for an Elephant-Free UK.
+Members enjoyed updates on the vital projects they had voted to fund that year, including our powerful new animation Enough is Enough, launched on 17th October 2023, narrated by our Founder Patron Dame Joanna Lumley, and calling for an Elephant-Free UK.
 The Circle were also delighted to discover more about the solar power they had helped provide for Born Free’s big cat rescue centres at Shamwari Private Game Reserve in South Africa.
 This is an essential part of our application process to receive official accreditation from the Global Federation of Animal Sanctuaries – which recognises the highest possible standards.

 An important section of the meeting was to consider the allocation of Circle funding for 2024 and Born Free’s programmatic teams did a fantastic job presenting their potential projects, all in need of support.
 “The presentations were really absorbing,” said Dame Virginia McKenna.
 “I am so proud of the wonderful and fascinating work being done.”